KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

 ### 3.3 Data Exploration

 The dataset has 506 rows of observations and 14 columns of variables.
-All variables are numerically associated.
+All variables are in numerical form.

 ``` r
 glimpse(boston)